enonic/react4xp-npm/README.md

 You'll need Gradle 5+ (a 6.2.1 gradle wrapper is included), Java JDK 11, Enonic XP 7+, and Node.

-Use **Node 10** for development in this project _and in all projects when using `npm link` for linking to these packages locally_.
+Use **Node 12** for development in this project _and in all projects when using `npm link` for linking to these packages locally_.
 Usually, that's when developing lib-react4xp.

-NOTE: The commands `npm i` is meant to never be run in this project, should be avoided if possibl.
-The same goes for manually deleting _node_modules_ folders.
-Instead, package.json and build.gradle define scripts and tasks that handle NPM setup and interlinking with [CLI commands](#terminal-commands) that should always be **run from root**.

-### Internal package dependencies
+### NPM packages
+Under the _packages/_ folder are:
+- one "mother packages", _react4xp_.
+This corresponds to the [react4xp NPM package](https://www.npmjs.com/package/react4xp).
+- several subpackages.

+The  _packages/react4xp_ mother package has 3 main purposes:
+- It lists all _react4xp-*_ subpackages as `dependencies`, so that one version of the react4xp package imports and locks in a working combination of all the react4xp subpackages in any consuming project.
+- It supplies the NPM dependencies for all the subpackages _in one place_ (*see the important part below*) so that subpackages can simply list them under `peerDependencies`.
+- It supplies a few _.gradle_ files, which can be used to aid the react4xp build in a consuming project.

+### IMPORTANT: NPM and maintainability

 All the sub-packages mentioned above are dependencies of this main react4xp package.
 In addition, _react4xp-regions_ and _react4xp-buildconstants_ are dependencies of _react4xp-build-components_, and  _react4xp-buildconstants_ is a